bibinjacobpulickal/BBToast/README.md

 # BBToast

 Simple toast with text using BBToast.
 BBToast is a light-weight minimal looking toast build on top of UIKit for iOS and tvOS.
 This doesn't obsruct user interaction like while showing a UIAlertController.
-Package is compiled using Xcode 11.0 on MacOS 10.15 using Swift 5.1
+Package is compiled using Xcode 11.0 on MacOS 10.15 using Swift 5.2.2 compiler.

 ---